amb26/ponder/content/wip/2025-04-21-co-occurrences-are-here-again.md

 layer hierarchy.
 Thus we squarely align ourselves with Gilad's other great direction forged in his [Newspeak](https://newspeaklanguage.org/) system &ndash; that "kinds of things are just things too" &ndash; which can be seen as a generalisation of the notion of protoypal inheritance, another ancient paradigm whose time is to come.

+[^1]: Insufferably, this extremely helpful Wikipedia article has now been deleted.